 An application load balancer (ALB) is a type of network equipment used for distributing web requests among different servers such as those running on an elastic beanstalk environment which allows you to use microservices architecture using clusters stored inside AWScloudwatch.

 Benefits of Application Load Balancer Benefits (ALB)

 - You can add multiple ports to an EC2 instance so you don’t have to use a port for each service.

 - Load balancers allow you to route traffic to multiple servers in different availability zones.
-They work by selecting the most efficient server from a list of available targets, and then forwarding requests towards that target via IP address or Amazon EC2 instances.
+They work by selecting the most efficient server from a list of available targets and then forwarding requests to that target via IP address or Amazon EC2 instances.

 - With the flexibility to change, you can route more applications in one instance.
 Additionally, grouping target apps allows inter-app communication in microservices easier than ever before and is useful for a simpler architecture.